-- Submit an SSC Application/Registration form and forward all high school as well as other college transcripts directly to the Office of Admissions and Evaluation no later than March 1. - Submit the Radiologic Technology Program Admission Application form to the Program by mail or in person (Room 4453) no later than March 1 prior to the Fall semester wishing admission. - 3.
-Admission to the Radiologic Technology Program will be determined by a ranking of the grade point average (GPA) of the program prerequisite courses only and residency status.
+Submit an SSC Application/Registration form and forward all high school as well as other college transcripts directly to the Office of Admissions and Evaluation no later than March 1.

+- 2. Submit the Radiologic Technology Program Admission Application form to the Program by mail or in person (Room 4453) no later than March 1 prior to the Fall semester wishing admission. - 3.
+Admission to the Radiologic Technology Program will be determined by a ranking of the grade point average (GPA) of the program prerequisite courses only.
 No student will be considered for admission to the Radiologic Technology Program unless they have received at least a grade of "C" in all the program prerequisites and minimum cumulative GPA of 2.5 (A=4.00).
 Students must finish all prerequisite courses by December prior to the summer semester of the year you are seeking admission. - 4.
 Score of 75% or better on admissions test.

 If students are planning to transfer credit from another institution for a currently enrolled course(s), they are responsible for providing the mid-term grade to the Program Coordinator.

 Although priority for admission will be given to applicants who meet the published application deadline date, application forms will be accepted throughout the entire academic cycle.
-Residents of South Suburban College's District will be given first priority for admission into the program.
 Admission to the College does not guarantee admission to the program.